uswds/uswds/_components/form-blocks.md

     <p>As you customize this form, ensure it continues to:</p>
     <ul>
       <li>Label the optional ones.
 Users can infer that all the others are required.</li>
       <li>Support both 5 and 9 digit zips.
 Some addresses require a nine digit ZIP code.
-The input mask should be "#####-####"" so that the text is properly formatted, regardless of whether a user enters a 5 or 9 digit zip code.</li>
+The input mask should be "#####-####"" so that the text is properly formatted, regardless of whether a user enters a 5 or 9 digit zip code.
+However, this input mask should only appear when people click away from the ZIP code input box (see the accessibility guidelines).</li>
     </ul>
   </div>
   <div class="usa-width-one-half">